DavidFerreiro/ProteinModelerABC/README.md

 ```
 *(Note that the GUI compilation may fail with some Python versions)*

-Automatically, some Python libraries are installed but the user must install the abc R package and the Cluster modules if desire:
+Automatically, some Python libraries are installed but the user must install the abc R package and the Cluster modules if desired:

 |Name	|Language	|Version|
 |---------------|---------------|---------------|